inconsistent behaviour of tethering view and print view

 Not really possible as the printer are discovered asynchronously.
 This is because network printers could take some time to be discovered and we do not want to delay entering into the print module for minutes.
 So we enter and let a background job discover the printers.
 If none are found in this context, what should be done?
 Exit from print view?
 No, I don't think so...
 So nothing better to propose for now.

-#2 Updated by Simon Harhues over 3 years ago
+#2 Updated by Simon Harhues about 4 years ago

 Ah, thanks for the explanation.

 My first suggestion coming to my mind would be to make the current state visible.
 E.g. show some kind of spinning wheel while searching for printers in/close to the drop down.
 And when finally the search was finished without finding a printer an error message can be shown that no printer was found and one needs to be configured in the OS.

-#4 Updated by Tobias Ellinghaus over 3 years ago
+#4 Updated by Tobias Ellinghaus about 4 years ago

 I would just check if there is any printer found in try_enter() and deny entering if that's not the case.
 Going to print view before a printer is found is not that useful, so the user can just wait and try again later?
 Otherwise we might want to put a label on the center widget as long as no printer is available.

-#5 Updated by Pascal Obry over 3 years ago
+#5 Updated by Pascal Obry about 4 years ago